Creative

 Your

-visuo-spatial ability is in fact many different kinds
+visuo-spatial ability is in fact many different

-of ability, ranging
+kinds of ability, ranging from picking

-from picking out details, to perceiving the arrangement
+out details, to perceiving the arrangement

-of those details into patterns, to fitting those patterns
+of those details into patterns, to fitting

-into a knowledge base so you know what to do with them.
+you know what to do with them.

 Like